Updated on November 12, 2020

 Aleksey wanted to find the reason behind this problem.
 He decided to look inside both 3D printers.

-Aleksey found information on various blogs, where people claimed they had better dimensional accuracy on the original Photon compared to a new Photon S. He decided to take apart both of his printers – Anycubic Photon and Anycubic Photon S. In this way, he could see and compare their components and find the difference.
+Aleksey found information on various blogs, where people claimed they had better dimensional accuracy on the original Photon compared to a new Photon S. He decided to take apart both of his Anycubic resin printers.
+In this way, he could see and compare their components and find the difference.
 Aleksey thought that the only difference between two 3D printers would be UV light source.
 Unexpectedly – both printers shared the same LCD – 2560*1440 Sharp LS055R1SX04.

 To look even further, Aleksey removed both LCD screens of 3D printers.
 To his surprise he found one huge difference – protector glass of the original Photon was 0,6 mm thick, while on the S model it was 1,2 mm.
 This is important because the closer UV light to the printing layer is, the less scattering of light there will be.
 Aleksey assumed that Anycubic decided to increase the thickness of a protector glass on a Photon S to make the screen less breakable.
 In the end, both printers sustained similar printing quality.